apache/trafficserver-ingress-controller/README.md

   - creates kubernetes services and [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for `appsvc1` and `appsvc2`
   - deploy 2 of each `appsvc1`, and `appsvc2` pods in `trafficserver-test-2`, totally 4 pods in said namespace.
   - similarly, deploy 2 of each `appsvc1`, and `appsvc2` pods in `trafficserver-test-3`, totally 4 pods in this namespace.
 We now have 8 pods in total for the 2 services we have created and deployed in the 2 namespaces.
-  - in addition to the ATS pod, we have created and deployed 9 pods.

 - `$ kubectl apply -f k8s/ingresses/`
   - creates namespaces `trafficserver-test-2` and `trafficserver-test-3` if not already exist